GetPageSpeed/nginx-extras-docs/docs/lua/auto-ssl.md

 By using lua-resty-auto-ssl to register SSL certificates with Let's Encrypt, you agree to the [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/repository/).

-## Status

-Used in production (but the internal APIs might still be in flux).

 ## Create /etc/resty-auto-ssl and make sure it's writable by whichever user your
 ## nginx workers run as (in this example, "www-data").
 $ sudo mkdir /etc/resty-auto-ssl